MeiRiver/Mei-Configs/README.md

 - `Lean (Hold)` Hold down the key while aiming.
 It's difficult to move around.
 - `Scoreboard (Hold)` Hold to display the Scoreboard.
 Can be used to quickly close the inventory menu while changing weapons.
 - `Map (Hold)` Hold to show the Map.
 Similar use to Scoreboard.
+- `Abandon Mission` Use to quickly abandon the mission.
 - `Music Player` Right-Shift to Open the Music Player, Right-CTRL to Play/Pause, Arrow keys to change Tracks and adjust the Volume.
-- `Abandon Mission` Use to quickly abandon the mission.
+- `Social` Open customization kiosks in Social.
+They are Character Customisation, Clothing Customisation, Vehicle Customisation, Symbol Editor, Music Studio.
 - `Alt+F4` Ragequit **:p**

 # Settings